macmorning/snowtools-webext/README.md

 Assign yourself to an issue, existing or new, and comment it to let people know you're working on it.
 For enhancements or complex features, discuss the implementation on the issue thread.
 Fork the repository, work on the issue or enhancement.
-Test on the latest versions of [Firefox](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) and [Chrome](https://developer.chrome.com/extensions/getstarted#unpacked), then send a pull request.
+Test on the latest versions of [Firefox](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox), [Chrome](https://developer.chrome.com/extensions/getstarted#unpacked) and Edge then send a pull request.
 I'll review it, merge, and upload the new version of the packaged extension.
 Done. :)